gavri1990/ShoppingListDemoApp/README.md

 ### 🧪 Status

 This project is a learning sandbox and not yet production-ready.
-The architecture now follows MVVM principles, with UI logic separated into composables, state managed via a ViewModel, and sub-controllers handling specific screen responsibilities.
+The architecture follows MVVM principles, with UI logic separated into composables, state managed via a ViewModel, and sub-controllers handling specific screen responsibilities.
 Room is used to persist shopping list data across app restarts.

 ---